hi021/pogstats/README.md

 ## the catch
 - only works with osu!standard for now\
-the code mostly supports other modes but I'm mostly limited on the infrastructure side - scraping all scores including converts would take over 9 days, not to mention the need to store 50 million+ more rows,
+the code mostly supports other modes, but I'm limited on the infrastructure side - scraping all scores including converts would take over 9 days, not to mention the need to work with >50 million more rows,
-- there probably never will be an endpoint that lets you monitor user (un)restrictions in real time, so a full scrape that looks for such happens once a day.
-This means that the live stats may be ever so slightly off,
+- there probably never will be an osu! endpoint that lets you monitor user (un)restrictions in real time, so a full scrape that looks for such happens once a day.
+This, among others, means the live stats may be ever so slightly off,
-- this thing has to work with buttloads of data at once and, as mentioned, is limited by the puny 2 GB RAM/50 GB storage I have available for this entire project, so some stats (e.g. weighted pp) may be continuously updated in the background putting an asterisk next to the LIVE (also the server will explode if the API usage gets too high lol)
+- this thing has to work with buttloads of data at once and, as mentioned, is limited by the puny 2 GB RAM/50 GB storage I have available for the entire project, so some stats (e.g. weighted pp) may be continuously updated in the background putting an asterisk next to the LIVE (also the server will explode if the API usage gets too high lol)

 ## the supply-chain attack vector
 postgres 18 with timescaledb\
 nodejs v26 (v22+ should work) with koa 3 and ws for the server\
-hoping for valkey and a golang rewrite one day..
-(EDIT: whoops this grew to be surprisingly complex I don't think I can do that)\
+valkey 9 with ioredis 6\

 relies on:
 - [osu!
 API v2](https://osu.ppy.sh/docs),